 Replace A Circuit Breaker Video

 OK, one big thing I left out of the video, on the breaker you’re replacing there will a number on it.
-In most cases it will be right on the handle (switch) stating 15 or 20amp or really whatever it may be.
-This is the amperage, this means if the circuit is drawing more than the stated amperage that the breaker will trip, now once a breakers trips you should wait at least 10 minutes before attempting to reset it.
-The reason is because the whole circuit has been over loaded and you should let it cool down first.
+In most cases it will be right on the handle (switch) stating 15 or 20 amp or really whatever it may be.
+This is the amperage, this means if the circuit is drawing more than the stated amperage that the breaker will trip, now once a breaker trips you should wait at least 10 minutes before attempting to reset it.
+The reason is because the whole circuit has been overloaded and you should let it cool down first.

-This I seen before, a 15 amp breaker keeps failing, it trips ever so often and now the home owner changes it do a 20 amp thinking that it should work now.
+This I have seen before, a 15 amp breaker keeps failing, it trips ever so often and now the homeowner changes it does a 20 amp thinking that it should work now.
 You know what, he was right.
 It did work, meaning that the breaker doesn’t trip for a whole two weeks.
-Instead the 14/2 15 amp wire in that circuit melted and made a fire.
+Instead, the 14/2 15 amp wire in that circuit melted and made a fire.
 A very bad choice for him.

 For a 15 amp circuit uses a 14 gauge wire with a 15 amp breaker